 Explore a world of possibilities with unprecedented sensitivity using our stand-alone room temperature infrared and terahertz detectors.

-Invisible-Light Labs enables you to achieve new paradigms by allowing you to hear the invisible infrared radiation with our ultra sensitive nanomechanical resonators.
-Applications include improved disease understanding, better drugs, increased safety and more efficient protection of the environment.
+Invisible-Light Labs enables you to achieve new paradigms by allowing you to detect infrared and terahertz radiation at room temperature with our ultra sensitive nanomechanical resonators.

 The IR to THz region of the electromagnetic spectrum hosts a wealth of intriguing interactions between radiation and matter.
 The ability to obtain IR/THz molecular fingerprints with high sensitivity at room temperature is of particular interest for a wide range of applications such as pharmaceuticals, fundamental research, food & agriculture, environmental monitoring, security and materials.

 What if you could speed up the analysis times of biomolecules, monitor processes online, improve quality control, identify pharmaceutical counterfeits, characterize polymorphism and more?